crashoverride777/swifty-ads/README.md

 # Release Notes

+v 3.5

+- This update should fix an issue when using multiple view controllers.
+Ads are now added to the apps rootViewController which should ensure they will always show.

 v 3.4.1

-Fixed a bug where interAds could get stuck in a loop trying to reload when having connectivity issues.
+- Fixed a bug where interAds could get stuck in a loop trying to reload when having connectivity issues.

 v 3.4